turingschool/front-end-curriculum/lessons/module-3/advanced-react-hooks.md

 ### useReducer

 `useReducer` is a React hook which enables the use of this advanced pattern.
-When you call useReducer, you must pass the reducer (function) that will be used, and your initial state.
+When you call `useReducer`, you must pass the reducer (function) that will be used, and your initial state.
 It's important to remember that `useReducer` is generally used in place of `useState` in a component, because they're solving the same problem.